 Manual Ad Extension

-Manual Ad Extensions are customizable add ons to your Ads that gives extra information about your product or service.
+Manual Ad Extensions are customizable add ons to your Ads that give extra information about your product or service.
 They are of the following types:

 - Sitelink Extensions: The most common type of extensions that are used.
 They are located under your headline and description.